What Are the Consequences of a 2nd DWI in Texas?

 Fighting a DWI charge for the second time brings additional challenges.

 For starters, the jury will be told right away that you’ve had a prior DWI charge.
-This puts you at a severe disadvantage and makes it even more important to hire a competent lawyer to defend your case.
+This puts you at a severe disadvantage and makes it even more important to hire a competent San Antonio DWI attorney to defend your case.

 If you want to have any chance of fighting the conviction, you’ll need to get legal representation as soon as possible.